 Sometimes, brands have trouble because they run out of stock on a certain size of a product, but they might still have other sizes.
 In this situation it can be a struggle to let customers know early on in the process that certain sizes are sold out without accidentally discouraging people who might be happy to buy the in-stock sizes.

 You may have to experiment with a few different strategies to determine the best course of action in this situation.
 Some brands may have success letting people know on the product page that some sizes are sold out.
-Others may choose to simply make the sold out sizes impossible to click with a clear notification that this size has been sold out with information about when it will be available again.
+Others may choose to simply make the sold out sizes impossible to click with a clear notification.

 If clients can filter your products by size, you want to make sure that products with out-of-stock sizes don't show up in the results for searches performed for those sizes.

 If your online store ties closely with a brick-and-mortar store, you can also help point customers to potential inventory that might be available in stores.

 Maintaining communication with customers